amaynez/amaynez.github.io/_posts/2021-02-28-ML-Library-from-scratch.md

 With my neural network coded, I tested it with a very basic problem, the famous XOR problem.

-XOR is a logical operation that cannot be solved by a single perceptron because its linearity restriction:
+XOR is a logical operation that cannot be solved by a single perceptron because of its linearity restriction:

 <center><img src="/assets/img/xor_problem.jpg"></center>